Guac0/TAS-Unit-Mod/README.md

 Credit to Vespade for making their Immersion Crayons mod available to the Arma community at large to repack (under the terms of CC BY 4.0). https://steamcommunity.com/sharedfiles/filedetails/?id=2311516767

 Credit to Seth Duda for making their Advanced * mods (Rappeling, Urban Rappeling, Towing) available to the Arma community at large to repack under the terms of the MIT license. https://github.com/sethduda/AdvancedRappelling https://github.com/sethduda/AdvancedUrbanRappelling https://github.com/sethduda/AdvancedTowing

+Credit to Vurtual for releasing their Car Seat and Stretcher mod to the public to edit and repack under the terms of the Arma Public License. https://steamcommunity.com/sharedfiles/filedetails/?id=1381327410